Neurology Clerkship

 Supplemental Clerkship Resources

-- Online resources posted on UCLA Box and Gryphon.
-Online resources, previous lectures and teaching sessions are posted on UCLA BOX and Gryphon for student’s self-directed learning.
-They can be reviewed at any time over the course of the clerkship and are meant to supplement your study plan and preparation for Casebook discussions, clinical duties and Shelf preparation.
+2. Online resources.
+Online resources, previous lectures and teaching sessions are posted on UCLA Box and Gryphon for each student’s self-directed learning.
+They can be reviewed at any time over the course of the clerkship and are meant to supplement the study plan and preparation for Casebook discussions, clinical duties and the NBME Neurology Shelf.
 The suggested text is: Lange Clinical Neurology.

 Neurology Elective Rotations: 4th Year Medical Students